 Terms: Myth & Religion

 Religion is important in literature, because 1) much of the most famous literature in history has been full of religion — The Iliad, The Odyssey, The Aeneid, The Divine Comedy, The Vedas, The Mahabharata, The Ramayana, Paradise Lost, etc., and 2) religion is still important in most people's lives.
-Yet because religion can be divisive, some feel that it, like politics, should be avoided in the classroom — and the dinner table!
+Yet because religion can be divisive, some feel that it, like politics, should be avoided in the classroom, just as religion and politics should be avoided at the dinner table.
 Yet the classroom isn't the dinner table.
 It's a much more formal environment, one in which any relevant and thoughtful idea is permissible — as long as people remain diplomatic.